-Practice nurses and GPs will be able to signpost patients to an online rehabilitation service for Covid-19 survivors.
+Practice nurses and GPs will be able to signpost patients to an online rehabilitation portal for Covid-19 survivors.

-NHS England anticipates that the service, ‘Your COVID recovery’, will benefit the many thousands of people who are experiencing long-term effects of the virus.
+NHS England anticipates that the rehabilitation online portal, ‘Your Covid-19 recovery’, will benefit the many thousands of people who are experiencing long-term effects of the virus.

 Once a patient has been has been signposted to it, nurses and physiotherapists will take the lead in responding to patients’ needs remotely.

 In the first instance, individuals will be granted access to a face-to-face consultation with their local rehabilitation team.
 These will usually comprise of physiotherapists, nurses and mental health specialists, because complications are often centred around respiratory or mental health.